4tila/Mechanical-properties/README.md

 * Ensure your SIESTA relaxation includes accurate force convergence and proper boundary conditions.
 * The use of a **supercell** is strongly recommended to reduce numerical noise and improve strain accuracy.
 * Make sure your `STRUCT_OUT` file reflects a **fully optimized** structure before beginning.
+* This project uses standard pseudopotentials (e.g., H.psf, C.psf).
+These are not included in the repository, but can be downloaded from official SIESTA resources or PseudoDojo.

 ---

 ## 📜 License